 - During the seminar you will be introduced to the sport.
 Your dog will be introduced to a rat in a cage, and some of the basic rules and handling information.
 Also, you and your dog will have several practical exercises in the ring.

 - You should plan to bring your dog, his/her crate, and everything your dog will need such as a leash, water and training treats.
 Dogs crate from your car.
 You should also bring a chair for yourself.

 Pre-registration is required and working spots are limited.
 Note: This is not a sanctioned BHA event; it is just for fun and education.
-Click on the button below to register.

 This workshop is supported by the Oriole Dog Training Club